 Baton Rouge is a relatively large city located in the state of Louisiana.
 With a population of 228,590 people and 79 constituent neighborhoods, Baton Rouge is the second largest community in Louisiana.

 Baton Rouge real estate is some of the most expensive in Louisiana, although Baton Rouge house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baton Rouge is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Baton Rouge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Baton Rouge is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Baton Rouge who work in office and administrative support (12.57%), sales jobs (11.54%), and food service (8.51%).

 The education level of Baton Rouge citizens is substantially higher than the typical US community, as 32.36% of adults in Baton Rouge have at least a bachelor's degree.